quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   opportunities available to other flows sharing the same link.

-However, As discussed in {{implementation}}, a unilateral reduction in acknowledgement frequency can lead to undesirable consequences for congestion control and loss recovery.
+However, as discussed in {{implementation}}, a unilateral reduction in acknowledgement frequency can lead to undesirable consequences for congestion control and loss recovery.